tbroyer/gradle-apt-plugin/README.md

 Starting with version 0.6, the plugin also configures `GroovyCompile` tasks added when the `groovy` plugin is applied.
 It does not however configure annotation processing for Groovy sources, only for Java sources used in joint compilation.
-Turn process annotations on Groovy sources, you'll have to configure your `GroovyCompile` tasks; e.g.
+To process annotations on Groovy sources, you'll have to configure your `GroovyCompile` tasks; e.g.

 ```gradle
 compileGroovy {